MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-resources.md

 # Moodle migration resources

-When you use an Azure Resource Manager (ARM) template to migrate Moodle, the deployment creates many resources within Azure.
-The process also starts additional deployments through other templates.
+When you use an Azure Resource Manager (ARM) template to migrate Moodle, the deployment creates resources within Azure.
+The deployment process also starts additional deployments through other templates.
 The following sections describe these deployments and the resources they create.

 ## Network template

 The network template deployment creates the following resources:

 - [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview): A representation of your own network in the cloud.
-Virtual Network is a logical isolation of the Azure cloud that's specifically dedicated to your subscription.
+Virtual Network is a logical isolation of the Azure cloud that's dedicated to your subscription.
 When you create a virtual network, your services and virtual machines within it can communicate directly and securely in the cloud.
-The virtual network that the network template creates includes the virtual network name, API version, location, DNS server name, and AddressSpace, which contains a range of IP addresses that subnets can use.
+The virtual network that the network template creates includes the virtual network name, API version, location, DNS server name, and AddressSpace.
+The AddressSpace contains a range of IP addresses that subnets can use.

 - [Network security group (NSG)](/azure/virtual-network/network-security-groups-overview): A networking filter, or firewall, that contains a list of security rules.
 These rules allow or deny network traffic to resources connected to a virtual network.